Alok0227/Maven-Web-Project/README.md

 3. Apply and save project
 4. Run the Build Now configuration
 5. As the console result appear successful, click the link appear to navigate to SonarQube Adminstration Page.
 (Make sure SonarQube is up on syste, and also configured on Jenkins.)
-6. Check the code result, analysis and quality by SoanrQube.
+6. Check the code result, analysis and quality by SonarQube.